 When you’ve just started learning to sew, you need a basic, easy-to-use sewing machine for beginners.
 I often advise beginners to start with an inexpensive machine and progress from there.
-This is not to say that expensive machines cannot be novice-friendly but most often, those just starting to sew do not need all those specialty features.
+This is not to say that expensive machines cannot be novice-friendly, but most often, beginners do not need all the advanced features.
 The best sewing machines for beginners are basic, inexpensive and most importantly, they are easy to use.
-For the beginner, it can be very difficult to identify present and future needs and pick the right machine to satisfy those needs.
-For most of you who have never sewn before, all you need is a machine that can sew straight stitches and is easy to use.
+For the beginner, it can be challenging to identify present and future needs and pick the right machine to satisfy those needs.
+For most of you who have never sewed before, all you need is a machine that can sew straight stitches and is easy to use.
 I’ll list the best beginner’s sewing machines later in this article but first, let’s take a look at some essential features to look out for.

 Essential features to look for in the best sewing machines for beginners

-For the complete novice, your sewing needs may include constructing basic clothing, pillow cases, curtains and other basic household sewing tasks.
+For the complete novice, your sewing needs may include constructing basic clothing, pillowcases, curtains and other basic household sewing tasks.
 Because these types of sewing do not often require fancy stitching and designs, mechanical sewing machines may be adequate for you.
-They are less expensive when compared to computerized sewing machines.
+They are less expensive than computerized sewing machines.
 Again this is not to say there aren’t basic computerized sewing machines suitable for beginners.
 It’s just that I feel you don’t need all the extra features at this time.
 But if you are still interested in a computerized machine, then check out my guide on the best computerized sewing machines.
 All the machines listed on there are easy-to-use and suitable for beginners.
-Computerized machines might do most of the work for you but mechanical machines allow you to learn the basic sewing skills you need.
+Computerized machines might do most of the work for you, but mechanical machines allow you to learn the basic sewing skills you need.

 Controls on the best sewing machines for beginners

-Pedal control: The pedal control on a mechanical sewing machine often appears and works similar to your car’s accelerator.
+- Pedal control – The pedal control on a mechanical sewing machine often appears and works similar to your car’s accelerator.
 The pedal is attached to the machine via a cord and sits on the floor.
-You start sewing by pressing on the pedal and you stop sewing by letting up on the pedal.
-On some machines, the harder you press, the faster the machine operates.
+You start sewing by pressing on the pedal, and you stop sewing by letting up on the pedal.
+On some machines, the harder you press the pedal, the faster the machine operates.
 A food pedal is essential for a beginner’s sewing machine because it frees up both hands to perform other tasks, such as controlling the fabric when sewing.
 Some computerized sewing machines come with a stop/start button which achieves the same thing.

 As a beginner, you want a machine with conveniently placed speed control which is easy to decipher and with basic options rather than a complex array of options.

-Thread Tension Controller: Getting the right tension on the thread is essential in making clean strong stitches.
-If the tension on the thread is not taut, the stitches you make are loose and your finished seams will come apart easily.
-If the tension is too taut, your thread will break frequently during sewing.
+Thread Tension Controller: Getting the right tension on the thread is essential in making clean, strong stitches.
+If the tension on the thread is not taut, the stitches you make are loose, and your finished seams will come apart quickly.
+If the tension is too taut, your thread will frequently break during sewing.
 The best sewing machines for beginners have thread tension recommendations in their manual.
 It is important that the machine has a dial that you can use to adjust the thread tension to the recommended setting.
-The best tension controls are easy to operate and do not have complex selection processes.
+The best tension controls are easy to operate and do not have sophisticated selection processes.

 It should be easy to rewind the bobbin on the best sewing machines for beginners.
 On some machine’s you’ll have the bobbin winder located on the top of the machine.
 You’ll have to take the bobbin out and place it on the winder to wind it.
 Some machines have a mechanism that winds the bobbin within the machine itself.